Legislature: Members

 Legislatures are made up of individual members, known as legislators, who vote on proposed laws.
 A legislature usually contains a fixed number of legislators; because legislatures usually meet in a specific room filled with seats for the legislators, this is often described as the number of "seats" it contains.
 For example, a legislature that has 100 "seats" has 100 members.
 By extension, an electoral district that elects a single legislator can also be described as a "seat", as, for example, in the phrases "safe seat" and "marginal seat".

 After election, the members may be protected by parliamentary immunity or parliamentary privilege, either for all actions the duration of their entire term, or for just those related to their legislative duties.

 Chambers

-The Congress of the Republic of Peru, the country's national legislature, meets in the Legislative Palace in 2010.
+The General Assembly of Uruguay, the country's national legislature, meets in the Legislative Palace.